xybydy/go-stremio/README.md

 # go-stremio

-Stremio addon SDK for Go
+Stremio addon SDK for Go, revisited version by xybydy, please see [Changes](#changes)

 ## Contents